Wenham Country Club History

 Beginning in the early 1980's, the Club began an aggressive campaign of improving the golf course as well as rebuilding its membership.
 Several greens and tees were rebuilt, the irrigation system was completely replaced, clubhouse improvements were made, two new maintenance buildings were erected and many new trees were planted to better define the golf holes.
 As we enter our second century of golf, the Club has never been healthier, nor more beautiful, while retaining its reputation as a short but challenging layout.

 Having evolved into an 18 hole layout in 1924 with a solid membership base, the next logical step in the evolution of the Club was the hiring of a club professional.
 In 1926, Joseph Robertson, a native of Scotland, was hired as Wenham's first golf professional, greenskeeper, and handyman.
 Joe served Wenham faithfully for over 40 years.
-In 1967, Cornelius "Bud" Clancy succeeded Joe, followed by John Theo, Bob Roche, Doug Smith, Alan Campbell, John Thoren, Jr., Peter Collins, Darin Chin-Aleong, and Jason Greene.Follow us:
+In 1967, Cornelius "Bud" Clancy succeeded Joe, followed by John Theo, Bob Roche, Doug Smith, Alan Campbell, John Thoren, Jr., Peter Collins, Darin Chin-Aleong, Jason Greene, and Ryan McDonald.Follow us: